 The goal of progress is to move forward given whatever the current circumstances are.
 Focusing on progress means you focus on starting and working from where you actually are rather than how you want to be seen.
 Focusing on progress means you accept your financial situation, time availability, and skills rather than for what they could be.

 Progress over perfection is about being honest about your circumstances and abilities so you can experience growth.

 “Surround yourself with good people; surround yourself with positivity and people who are going to challenge you to make you better.” – Ali Krieger

 As an automation queen, I will be the first to encourage clients to use technology to make their business run leaner and meaner.
 If you have a problem in your business, I guarantee that there is an app for that and it’s probably pretty bad ass.
 But lean automatons mean nothing if those automatons are created without purpose and people in mind.

 Processes are meant to improve the lives of the people your business touches.

 A successful process starts by understanding the people whose lives it’s meant to improve.
 Sometimes it’s your customers other times its for yourself or your team.
 But automatons or a great process shouldn’t exists just because it sounds like a good idea or looks good on paper.
 A great process or automation should be purpose built to inform and enable collaboration and results.

 The right people will bring magic to you business, as long as you enable them to succeed.
-A strong process or tool should contribute to creating the best environment you can so your team can bring their best selves every single day.
+A strong process should contribute to creating the best environment possible for your team.
+That way they can focus on bringing their best selves every single day.
 Your processes and automatons should enable your team, and if you lead with them in mind it will also improve your bottom line.

 Building an amazing business means you need to build an amazing team.
 Amazing teams come from collaboration and respect, not fancy software.